Time to Make You Mine: Critical reception

-An editor from Billboard stated that Stansfield "has a field day with meatier songs", like "Time to Make You Mine".
+An editor from Billboard magazine stated that Stansfield "has a field day with meatier songs", like "Time to Make You Mine".
 Steve Morse from The Boston Globe noted that "her extraordinary elastic voice pledges her love", describing it as "erotic".
-DeVaney and Clark from Cashbox declared it as a "sexy, make-love" song.
+DeVaney and Clark from Cashbox named it a "sexy, make-love" song.
 Rufer & Fell from the Gavin Report described it as "an intimate performance of a song about an obsession for possession.
 A cool track."
 A reviewer from Liverpool Echo remarked that the singer "gets slow and soulful with a passionate vocal that sounds as if she's learned a few lessons in romancing from her hero Barry White."
-Scott Sterling from The Michigan Daily declared it as a "dreamy" song, adding that it "showcases Stansfield's gorgeous voice at its best.
+Scott Sterling from The Michigan Daily declared it a "dreamy" song, adding that it "showcases Stansfield's gorgeous voice at its best.
 Mixed right up front, it sounds like she's whispering her proclamations of love inches from your ear."
 Pan-European magazine Music & Media wrote that "it tastes like candy again, most of all the softly-spoken intermezzo.
 Dictionaries all around the world should replace the word "sensual" with "Stansfield"."

-Alan Jones from Music Week named it Pick of the Week, and felt that here, the singer "demonstrates her most intimate vocal yet with a breathy and pent up slice of superior soul guaranteed to maintain her hot streak."
+Alan Jones from Music Week named it Pick of the Week, and felt the singer "demonstrates her most intimate vocal yet with a breathy and pent up slice of superior soul guaranteed to maintain her hot streak."
 Parry Gettelman from Orlando Sentinel complimented the song as "wonderful".
-James Hamilton from the RM Dance Update viewed it as "another quality Stansfield/Devaney/Morris creation" and a "breathily seductive groin grinding smoocher".
+James Hamilton from the Record Mirror Dance Update named it "another quality Stansfield/Devaney/Morris creation" and a "breathily seductive groin grinding smoocher".
 Tom Doyle from Smash Hits gave it three out of five, noting that Stansfield "tangles her tonsils around a breathy, seductive Prince-type tune, in which she promises to 'caress your hips'."
 Sun-Sentinel declared it as "a song many women have lived".
-Mike Joyce from The Washington Post felt that "Stansfield can at least be counted on to invest them with plenty of power and melismatic panache, making "Time to Make You Mine" and a few other R&B updates sure-fire radio fare."
+Mike Joyce from The Washington Post felt that "Stansfield can at least be counted on to invest them with plenty of power and melismatic panache, making 'Time to Make You Mine' and a few other R&B updates sure-fire radio fare."